WalterEdwardd/Dirk_Rossmann_GmbH-Daily_Sales_Forecasting_Project_for_the_Next_Six_Weeks/README.md

-# Dirk Rossmann GmbH - Forecast The Daily Sales For The Next Six Weeks_Python_Project
+# Dirk Rossmann GmbH - Daily Sales Forecasting Project for the Next Six Weeks
 A project aimed at forecasting daily sales data for Dirk Rossmann GmbH for the next six weeks.

 Tools used: Python, Excel, PowerPoint